 The bias generator, the output amplifier, the resistor string and other associated linear circuitry are all shut down when the power-down mode is activated.
-The internal reference is powered-down only when all channels are powered down.
 However, the contents of the DAC register are unaffected when in power-down.
-The time to exit power-down is typically (2.5 μ s for $V{DD} = 5 V$ and 5 μ s for $V{DD} = 3 V$)???.
+The time to exit power-down is typically (2.5 μ s for $V{DD} = 5$ V and 5 μ s for $V{DD} = 3$ V)???.
 See Figure 20 for a plot.